blacktaxi/oops/README.md

 ## To do

-- compare with other OOP libraries
+- compare with similar libraries

 ## License